 We have also tested our Black Owl Biochar products for seed germination enhancement, and have had results of increase of 144% seed germination, veriﬁed and replicated by independent laboratory trials.
 Furthermore, our products have been tested and found non-detectable for the presence of polycyclic aromatic hydrocarbons (PAHs) and polychlorobiphenols (PCBs).

-If you want the best biochar, look for one with OMRI-Certification, high organic content, no detectable PAHs/PCBs and light in weight as quality of biochar is inversely related to weight.
+If you want the best biochar, look for one with OMRI-Registration, high organic content, no detectable PAHs/PCBs and light in weight as quality of biochar is inversely related to weight.
 A good biochar particle is very light, full of porosity, with a lot of surface area (many commercial biochars have a tenth the surface area that Black Owl Biochar has).

 Biochar with poundage beyond the teens per cubic foot indicates it either has high ash content or a lot of water.
 Our Black Owl Biochar Premium Organic for Agriculture and Horticulture weighs approximately 12 pounds per cubic foot and our Environmental Ultra weighs as little as 5 pounds per cubic foot (many other commercial biochars can weigh as much as 40 pounds per cubic foot.
 This is why it's recommended you buy by volume and not by weight.